mmbman/Katagiri/awakening-of-faith.md

 ###### Series 4

 - Talk 29
-- Talk 30 - *Not available due to an error in the audio archive.
+- Talk 30 - *Not currently available.
 File is a duplicate of Talk 29.*
 - Talk 31
 - Talk 32